 Going To Hell

-Once on the train, the train conductor got my Eurail Global Pass (which screamed tourist instantly!) and without even looking at it he stated (not asking);
+Once on the train, the train conductor got my Eurail Global Pass (which screamed tourist, instantly!) and without even looking at it he stated (not asking);

 You’re going to Hell.

-He noticed I’m a foreigner, of course, and foreigners on that train only go to Hell.
+He noticed I’m a foreigner, of course, and most foreigners on that train just go to Hell.
 And, to make things more interesting, the woman sitting next to me decided to have some fun of her own.
 She noticed I was looking through the window at each stop, to know if I was there or not.
 So, at one point she said with an evil look (making fun, of course),

 Don’t worry, I’ll tell you when you’re in Hell.

 After 25 minutes or so had passed, the train entered through an ominous looking tunnel.
-Everything turned dark but the cabin lights lit up soon after, and at that point she turned to me to say,
+Everything turned dark but the cabin lights lit up soon after, and at that point, she turned to me to say,

 Beyond this dark tunnel, you’ll find Hell!